linna/framework/docs/authenticate.md

 current_menu: login
 ---

-# Login
+# Authenticate
 This class helps you to manage a login system and can be considered an extension of Linna Session.

 ## How it works?
 This class manage the login status for current session.
-On login action, Login class checks if provided user data matches with user's persistent storage data.
-If true, Login registers into Session the new login data.
+On login action, Authenticate class checks if provided user data matches with user's persistent storage data.
+If true, Authenticate registers into Session the new login data.
 Logout part of the Class, deletes login data from Session.
-At every page refresh Login class update automatically login data in session.<br/>
+At every page refresh Authenticate class update automatically login data in session.<br/>

 Also this class allow to check if there is a valid login inside session.